TwitchyLinux/ccr/README.md

 # Core Contracts

-(ccr = Core Contracts Resolver, the tool that works with core contract specifications).
+(ccr = Core Contracts Resolver, the tool that works with core contracts).

 ## What is it?